awsdocs/aws-systems-manager-user-guide/doc_source/register-tasks-options.md

 When you run the [register\-task\-with\-maintenance\-window](https://docs.aws.amazon.com/cli/latest/reference/ssm/register-task-with-maintenance-window.html) command, you must provide values for the following options:

 **\-\-window\-id**
-The ID of the Maintenance Window to register the task with\.
-For example: `mw-0c5ed765acEXAMPLE`\.
+The ID of the maintenance window to register the task with\.
+For example: `mw-0c50858d01EXAMPLE`\.

 **\-\-targets**
- The instances, or Maintenance Window targets, for the task to run on\.
+ The instances, or maintenance window targets, for the task to run on\.
-+ To specify a target that is already registered with a Maintenance Window, use its window target ID\.
++ To specify a target that is already registered with a maintenance window, use its window target ID\.
 For example: `Key=WindowTargetIds,Values=0fa20143-009f-421f-941f-2b86cEXAMPLE`\.
-+ To specify an instance whether it's registered as a Maintenance Window target or not, use its instance ID\.
-For example: `Key=InstanceIds,Values=i-1234567890EXAMPLE`\.
++ To specify an instance whether it's registered as a maintenance window target or not, use its instance ID\.
+For example: `Key=InstanceIds,Values=i-02573cafcfEXAMPLE`\.

 **\-\-task\-arn**
 The resource that the task uses during execution\.